microbecode/zk-languages/README.md

 - It has one public output, which is the multiple of `a` and `b`.

 The program, therefore, demonstrates how to write a ZK program where you can prove that you know a private `a` so that `a * b = c`.

+## Differences

+The languages folders have at least the following possible differences:

+- Different technologies, so different required files and instructions
+- Some languages generate proofs explicitly, some do things more in the background
+- Some languages support privacy, while others don't